Rugby union in Western Australia: Decline and Hiatus: 1909-1927

+Competition in Perth waned severely in 1909, though the game continued to be played in the Goldfields region, particularly by the Kalgoorlie Rugby Club.

 The popularity of rugby faded slowly, with only sporadic competition.
 Though teams from Sydney continued to tour and promote the game Western Australia's rugby teams were not nearly competitive against New South Wales, however Western Australia's Australian Football team proved it could be competitive against Victoria taking out the Jubilee Australasian Football Carnival in 1908.
-While the school competitions were initially thriving, the code suffered substantially with the successful introduction of Australian Football into Western Australian schools with junior numbers virtually non-existent.
+While the school competitions were initially thriving, the code suffered substantially with the successful lobbying of the Young Australia League resulting in the introduction of Australian rules football into Western Australian schools and rugby union junior numbers virtually non-existent.
 As rugby in the remote mines also faded, Australian rules clubs were beginning to incorporate some of the rugby rules including vigorous tackling.

 In the face of dwindling numbers, in Perth only two clubs remained: Fremantle and Central.
 Matches were played at the Esplanade.
 A visiting Sydney side played Central in June 1909 in front of a large crowd at the Esplanade.